baselbers/woocommerce-pdf-invoices/readme.txt

 === Plugin Name ===
-Contributors: Bas Elbers
+Contributors: baaaaas
 Donate link:
 Tags: woocommerce pdf invoices, invoice, generate, pdf, woocommerce, attachment, email, completed order, customer invoice, processing order, attach, automatic, vat, rate, sequential, number
 Requires at least: 3.5
 Tested up to: 4.1.1
-Stable tag: 2.0.0
+Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin to generate a customized PDF invoice based upon a WooCommerce order and automatically attaches it to the WooCommerce email type of your choice.
+Simple plugin to generate a customized PDF invoice based upon an order and automatically attaches it to the email type of your choice.

 == Description ==
 This plugin simply generates a customized PDF Invoice based upon a WooCommerce order and automatically attaches it to the email type of your choice.
+Now sending invoices to your Google Drive, Egnyte, Dropbox or OneDrive and it's all FREE!

 = FEATURES =
 - Attach PDF invoice to email type of your choice